 Direct Gifts From an IRA: Mutually Beneficial Giving

-Please note: The information below was valid for 2009 but has not yet been updated for the current year.
-As of March 3, 2010, Congress has not yet extended the charitable IRA legislation.
+Please note: The information below was valid from the "America Gives More Act of 2014" passed by the House on July 17, 2014.
+However, Congress has not yet extended the charitable IRA legislation.

 There's good news for individuals aged 70½ or older with individual retirement accounts.
 Thanks to the extended charitable IRA legislation, you can make outright gifts using IRA funds without tax complications.